 The Omnist Church in the 21st Century and Beyond

 At the omnist church people’s minds, both religious and non-religious people, should be challenged.
 Their thinking and perspectives should be cultivated, not packaged or limited.
-Through the ideology that is known as omnism the OCPS is able to provide this while allowing everyone to still remain loyal to their respective religious system.
+Through the ideology that is known as omnism the OCPS is able to provide this while allowing everyone to still remain loyal to their respective spiritual path or religious system.

 Omnism as an ideology in general is the recognition of there being truth and essence in omnis: In all, in everything, always.